-- 12.15 A large part of the historic landscape of Eckington is to be found on Bredon Hill.
+- 11.15 A large part of the historic landscape of Eckington is to be found on Bredon Hill.
 On the lower slopes there are the earthworks of a Deserted Medieval Village that once surrounded Woollas Hall.
-Higher up the hill are the remains of the 13th century St. Catherines Chapel and Well, and an ancient hollow way leading to the Well Gate, a boundary reference described in a Saxon charter. - 12.16 Amongst the grazing lands in the west and central areas of the parish there remain several good examples of the medieval ridge and furrow field system.
-Several Iron Age and Romano-British sites have been identified by crop marks throughout the parish plus pottery sherds from these periods can be found on the surface of freshly ploughed fields. - 12.17 There are many sites of historical and archaeological interest identified across the parish of Eckington.
+Higher up the hill are the remains of the 13th century St. Catherines Chapel and Well, and an ancient hollow way leading to the Well Gate, a boundary reference described in a Saxon charter. - 11.16 Amongst the grazing lands in the west and central areas of the parish there remain several good examples of the medieval ridge and furrow field system.
+Several Iron Age and Romano-British sites have been identified by crop marks throughout the parish plus pottery sherds from these periods can be found on the surface of freshly ploughed fields. - 11.17 There are many sites of historical and archaeological interest identified across the parish of Eckington.
 The Worcestershire Historic Environment Records have been accessed to ensure that proposed development sites do not affect important sites, whilst also recognising the likelihood of archaeological investigation taking place as part of the planning procedure.

-Map 8: Area of Outstanding Natural Beauty
+Map 5: Area of Outstanding Natural Beauty

-KEY LANDSCAPES
+KEY VIEWS

-- 12.18 Within the village settlement area a sense of openness is readily appreciated from glimpses between buildings and over boundary walls and fences.
+- 11.18 Within the village settlement area a sense of openness is readily appreciated from glimpses between buildings and over boundary walls and fences.
 These scarce views provide important visual links with the countryside and are a reminder of the rural settlement origins of the village.
 The largely unspoilt countryside is given as the main reason people were attracted to the village (i).
-The preservation of these key views is essential to the character and heritage of the village. - 12.19 This policy aims to prevent development that by means of its scale, massing, height, or use of materials would undermine the visual integrity of a number of defined Key Landscapes that contribute to defining the character of the Parish of Eckington. - 12.20 The selection of Key Landscapes (ii) has been informed by the 'Placecheck Survey Report' contained in the Eckington Village Design Statement (see Annex 1) and 'The Eckington Conservation Area Appraisal and Management Plan 2010'. - 12.21 The policy does not rule out any form of development, but requires that its location, scale and design have given full consideration to the nature of Key Landscapes; and that the development will not obstruct or punctuate Key Landscapes in a way that would undermine the contribution they make to define the character of the parish of Eckington. - 12.22 This policy refines Policy SWDP 25 (Landscape Character) by identifying at a local level key landscape attributes that form an essential part of the character of the parish.
-It conforms with the purpose of NPPF paragraph 170, by protecting and enhancing valued landscapes, sites of biodiversity or geological value and soils
+The preservation of these key views is essential to the character and heritage of the village. - 11.19 This policy aims to prevent development that by means of its scale, massing, height, or use of materials would undermine the visual integrity of a number of defined Key Views that contribute to defining the character of the Parish of Eckington. - 11.20 The selection of Key Views (ii) has been informed by the 'Placecheck Survey Report' contained in the Eckington Village Design Statement (see Annex 1) and 'The Eckington Conservation Area Appraisal and Management Plan 2010'. - 11.21 The policy does not rule out any form of development, but requires that its location, scale and design have given full consideration to the nature of Key Views; and that the development will not obstruct or punctuate Key Views in a way that would undermine the contribution they make to define the character of the parish of Eckington. - 11.22 This policy refines Policy SWDP 25 (Landscape Character) by identifying at a local level key landscape attributes that form an essential part of the character of the parish.
+It conforms with the purpose of NPPF paragraph 170, by protecting and enhancing valued landscapes, sites of biodiversity or geological value and soils(iii).

-POLICY EN1 Key Landscapes
+POLICY EN1 Key Views

-- a) The key landscapes and vistas identified in Annex 2 shall be protected.
-Proposals that would have a significant detrimental impact on a key landscape by way of their scale, massing, height, use of materials or lighting will not be supported.
+The key views identified in Annex 2 and listed below shall be conserved.
+Proposals that would have a significant detrimental impact on a key view by way of scale, massing, height, use of materials or lighting will not be supported.
+The key views are:

-- b) All development must conserve and not harm Key Landscapes listed below.

 - 1) Mill Lane, near to Holly Cottage

 - 2) Manor Road, near to Jake House

 - 3) Manor Road, south side of Brook House

 - 4) Hammock Road, opposite Nonsuch and Campion

 - 5) Drakes Bridge Road, west of Cyclone Court

 - 6) Jarvis Street

 - 7) Hacketts Lane

 - 8) Nafford Road, east of Days Farm